exlskills/course-ASAP-golang-scalable-webservices/00_Introduction/00_Overview/00_Intro/index.md

 * Docker compose installed (https://docs.docker.com/compose/install/).
 Note that this might come separately on some Docker installations

+### Reference Full Code

+For reference (or lazy typists!) you may find the full reference source of this project on GitHub <a rel="noopener" target="_blank" href="https://github.com/exlskills/demo-go-webservice">here</a>.

 ### Ready to Build a Scalable Web Service with Docker and Go?!

 Prepare for 🚀 with this Open Course from EXLskills!
 It's going to be FAST, so let's start hacking!